 Not true!
 This is usually the second statement out of patient’s mouths once we discuss carbohydrates and the effect they have on blood glucose.
 While carbohydrates do break down and raise your blood glucose levels once digested, our bodies actually need this glucose.
 Glucose from food is our body’s most readily available source of fuel, and is needed for muscle and brain function (ever have a hard time thinking or concentrating once it gets close to lunchtime?
 This is your body telling you it needs a source of fuel – ie, glucose).
-That being said, not all sources of carbohydrate are created equal.
-The best carbohydrates to choose are complex, unrefined carbs.
+That being said, not all sources of carbohydrates are created equal.
+The best carbohydrates to choose from are complex, unrefined carbs.
 These carbohydrates are high in fiber, which is harder for your body to digest and thus keeps you full for longer periods of time.
 Since your body digests fiber more slowly, it has less of the “spiking” effect on your blood glucose that you see with refined, processed carbohydrates.
-Good choices of high fiber carbs are whole grain breads, bran cereals, oatmeal, brown rice, quinoa, and whole grain pasta.
+Good choices of high fiber carbs are whole-grain bread, bran cereals, oatmeal, brown rice, quinoa, and whole-grain pasta.

 3) “Fruit is too high in sugar”

 Actually, the sugar found in fruit is a natural sugar called fructose.
 This is different from the type of processed sugar added to beverages and foods, which is predominately sucrose.
 Due to the fact that fruit contains both fructose and fiber (which remember, is hard for the body to break down and slows digestions), fructose is broken down and absorbed into the bloodstream at a slower rate than sucrose.
 Additionally, research shows that diets higher in fruit are associated with a lower risk of developing type 2 diabetes.
 Fruits rich in fiber that are good choices include apples, strawberries, oranges, and pears.